 CAGR Formula in Excel – Example #3

-Let’s take another example of CAGR Formula in Excel.
+Let’s take another example of the CAGR Formula in Excel.
 We have below data,

 - Find a starting Value as the beginning balance, which is B1.